dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/assigning_a_response.md

 To speed up this process a bit, you can use the search bar at the top of the dropdown to find exactly who you're looking for.

 You can also assign a response while you are reading it.
 First, click on a response in the table to view it.
-Then, in the sidebar, under &ldquo;Assigned to&rdquo;, click the &ldquo;Change?&rdquo; link and select your assignee(s) from the dropdown.
+Then, in the sidebar, under &ldquo;Assigned to,&rdquo; click the &ldquo;Change?&rdquo; link and select your assignee(s) from the dropdown.

 ![Assigning a single response.](../images/assign_3.png)